-In this article, Julia Profeta Johansson takes the discussion of impact investing to a more practical level, introducing several questions that any business can ask itself in order to start generating positive social and/or environmental impact.
+Julia Profeta Johansson looks at impact investing on a more practical level, introducing several questions that any business can ask itself in order to start generating positive social and/or environmental impact.

 In my previous articles, I defined what impact investing is and gave my opinion on why it makes sense.
 I went into detail on why I believe that every business can start taking steps in the direction of being more impactful and that we really need everyone to get engaged, if we want to have a “livable” world in the future.